monero-project/monero-site/_posts/2020-12-24-Bulletproofs+-in-Monero.md

 ### Size

-"Regardless of the number of outputs in a transaction, the corresponding Bulletproofs+ range proof is *96 bytes* smaller than a Bulletproofs range proof."
+Regardless of the number of outputs in a transaction, the corresponding Bulletproofs+ range proof is *96 bytes* smaller than a Bulletproofs range proof.

 This table shows the reduction in size for the most common 2-output transaction types seen on the Monero network.